Dextropropoxyphene: Toxicity

 Overdose is commonly broken into two categories - liver toxicity (from paracetamol poisoning) and dextropropoxyphene overdose.
+It may also account for mood- or thought-altering effects.

 An overdose of dextropropoxyphene may lead to various systemic effects.
 Excessive opioid receptor stimulation is responsible for the CNS depression, respiratory depression, aspiration pneumonia, miosis, and gastrointestinal effects seen in propoxyphene poisoning.
-It may also account for mood- or thought-altering effects.
 In the presence of amphetamine, propoxyphene overdose increases CNS stimulation and may cause fatal convulsive seizures.

 In addition, both propoxyphene and its metabolite norpropoxyphene have local anesthetic effects at concentrations about 10 times those necessary for opioid effects.
 Norpropoxyphene is a more potent local anesthetic than propoxyphene, and they are both more potent than lidocaine.
 Local anesthetic activity appears to be responsible for the arrhythmias and cardiovascular depression seen in propoxyphene poisoning.

 Both propoxyphene and norpropoxyphene are potent blockers of cardiac membrane sodium channels, and are more potent than lidocaine, quinidine, and procainamide in this respect.
 As a result, propoxyphene and norpropoxyphene appear to have the characteristics of a Vaughn-Williams Class Ic antiarrhythmic.

 These direct cardiac effects include decreased heart rate (i.e. cardiovascular depression), decreased contractility, and decreased electrical conductivity (i.e., increased PR, AH, HV, and QRS intervals).
 These effects appear to be due to their local anesthetic activity and are not reversed by naloxone.
 Widening of the QRS complex appears to be a result of a quinidine-like effect of propoxyphene, and sodium bicarbonate therapy appears to have a positive direct effect on the QRS dysrhythmia.

 Seizures may result from either opioid or local anesthetic effects.
 Pulmonary edema may result from direct pulmonary toxicity, neurogenic/anoxic effects, or cardiovascular depression.

 Balance disorder is possible, with risk of falls from standing height.

 Available forms

 Propoxyphene was initially introduced as propoxyphene hydrochloride.
 Shortly before the patent on propoxyphene expired, propoxyphene napsylate form was introduced to the market.
-Napsylate salt (the salt of naphthalenesulfonic acid) is claimed to be less prone to non-medical use, because it is almost insoluble in water, so cannot be used for injection.
+The napsylate salt (the salt of naphthalene-2-sulfonic acid) is claimed to be less prone to non-medical use, because it is almost insoluble in water, so cannot be used for injection.
 Napsylate also gives lower peak blood level.
-Because of different molecular mass, a dose of 100 mg of propoxyphene napsylate is required to supply an amount of propoxyphene equivalent to that present in 65 mg of propoxyphene hydrochloride.
+Because of different molar mass, a dose of 100 mg of propoxyphene napsylate is required to supply an amount of propoxyphene equivalent to that present in 65 mg of propoxyphene hydrochloride.

-Before the FDA-directed recall, dextropropoxyphene HCl was available in the United States as a prescription formulation with paracetamol (acetaminophen) in ratio from 30 mg / 600 mg to 100 mg / 650 mg (or 100 mg / 325 mg in the case of Balacet), respectively.
-These are usually named Darvocet.
-Darvon is a pure propoxyphene preparation that does not contain paracetamol.
+Before the FDA-directed recall, dextropropoxyphene HCl was available in the United States as a prescription formulation combined with paracetamol (acetaminophen) in ratio from 30 mg / 600 mg to 100 mg / 650 mg (or 100 mg / 325 mg in the case of Balacet), respectively, usually named Darvocet.

-In Australia, dextropropoxyphene is available on prescription, both as a combined product (32.5 mg dextropropoxyphene per 325 mg paracetamol branded as Di-gesic, Capadex, or Paradex; it is also available in pure form (100-mg capsules) known as Doloxene, however its use has been restricted.
+In Australia, dextropropoxyphene is available on prescription, both as a combined product (32.5 mg dextropropoxyphene per 325 mg paracetamol branded as Di-gesic, Capadex, or Paradex; it is also available in pure form (100 mg capsules) known as Doloxene, however its use has been restricted.